LoneSalmon/Active-Directory/README.md

 - Lastly, we will reach the "Review Options" page, where we can review all the configurations we did.
 Take note of the following sentence:  <br>
 <p align="center">
-  <strong>The password of the new domain Administrator will be the same as the password of the local Administrator of this computer.</strong>
+  <strong>❗ The password of the new domain Administrator will be the same as the password of the local Administrator of this computer. ❗</strong>
 </p>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/6f66ee18-14e3-4e66-bd69-b084bcecb25c">  <br>
-  <em>If you haven't yet configured a local Admin password when installing the VM, you will run into this error in the Prerequisites Check page</em>
+  ❗ <em>If you haven't yet configured a local Admin password when installing the VM, you will run into this error in the Prerequisites Check page</em> ❗
 </p>

 - The way to remedy this is to change (or create) a local admin password using <a href="https://www.top-password.com/knowledge/change-windows-10-password.html">any of these simple methods here</a>.